Banner Health

 • Random checks: Perform checks every so often to monitor your levels during the day to look for patterns or trends.

-What do I do with the results?
+What should do I do with my blood sugar readings?

 Keeping a record of your readings is helpful if you are going to use your results to manage your diabetes.
 If using a CGM this tracking can be done automatically and downloaded anytime to your computer or shared with your provider.
 These readings can alert you of any problems or trends.
 They can also help your health care provider make any needed changes in your meal plan, medication or physical activity.